 Skip to content

-Fractal is a framework to process high-content imaging data at scale and prepare it for interactive visualization.
+Fractal is a framework developed at the BioVisionCenter to process bioimaging data at scale in the OME-Zarr format and prepare the images for interactive visualization.
+Learn more about Fractal in our bioRxiv preprint.

 Fractal components

-Fractal is made of different components, including a server/client architecture, a web client and a set of core tasks for image processing.
+Fractal is made of different components, including a server/client architecture, a web client, a set of core tasks for image processing, and many more optional components.

 Component GitHub Repository Documentation Package